Shed hunting

 Eastern Montana often gets overlooked by shed hunters, but the Milk River drainage supports healthy populations of both elk and deer.
 The rolling prairie country might not look like traditional elk habitat, but the animals use creek bottoms and coulees extensively during winter.

-Focus on the areas around the Charles M. Russell National Wildlife Refuge boundaries, where animals move between sanctuary areas and feeding grounds.
-The terrain makes for easy walking, and visibility is excellent – perfect for covering lots of ground efficiently.
+Where to focus: Target the areas around the Charles M. Russell National Wildlife Refuge boundaries, where animals move between sanctuary areas and feeding grounds.
+The terrain makes for easy walking, and visibility is excellent—perfect for covering lots of ground efficiently.

 Essential Gear and Timing Tips